SAADMAN-N/StudyMatev3/knowledge.md

 - Real-time updates for collaboration

 ## Video Chat Implementation
+- When testing WebRTC connections:
+  - Check browser console for connection logs
+  - Ensure both peers have camera/microphone permissions
+  - Verify STUN/TURN servers are reachable
+  - Both peers must be on HTTPS or localhost
+  - Check NAT traversal by testing on different networks
 - Uses WebRTC via simple-peer library for peer-to-peer video calls
 - Local media streams are cleaned up on component unmount
 - Video/audio tracks can be individually toggled  - When using simple-peer with Vite: